fitbenchmarking/documents/meetings/weekly-meetings/meeting-next.md

 Reminders
 ---------
-* How it is going with adding SasView problem definition files?
+* SasView problem definition files, and its resourcing...
-  - Tim has passed to Anders
 * Laying out an agenda for FIRST yearly Fitbenchmarking meeting